sqall01/lightweight-push/README.md

 Due to technical reasons, the subject and message size is at the moment limited to 1400 characters.
 However, if you send a message that is larger than 1400 characters, it will be truncated and send to you.
 In the near future this will change and a bigger size will be allowed.

 You do not want to use some service on the Internet for this but host everything yourself?
-No problem, each component needed for to send push messages is Open Source.
+No problem, each component needed to send push messages is Open Source.

 * [Push Server](https://github.com/sqall01/alertR-Push-Server)
 * [Android App](https://github.com/sqall01/alertR-Push-Android)